 Thankfully Common Core was killed before it went too far.
-My nephew (5th grade) has dealt with it for 2 years now.
+My ne (5th grade) has dealt with it for 2 years now.
 Hopefully now that the “no child left behind” was finally removed a few months back, and Fed funding isn’t tied into test scores, Common Core will start evaporating just as fast as it came in.
 They were getting tested like every three weeks on shit.

 In -theory- it sounded great. ‘let’s make educational standards’.
 But how will they know if it’s working? testing testing testing, statistics, statistics, ,statistics.
 No room for teacher creativity.
 No room for student innovation.
 Glad it’s gonna die.
 People aren’t numbers.